debMan/cheatSheets/lpic1-cheatsheet.md

 # -z , -j , -J are switches for gzip, bz2 and xz for compression
 # if set  OUTPUT_DIR to / , then the files go to their default foldder
-tar  -tf  INPUT_TAR 					# list archive content

-find /etc/apache2 | cpio -o > OUTPUT 	# creates cpio file
+tar  -tf  INPUT_TAR 					# list archive content tar  -uf  ARCHIVE_FILE OTHER_FILES      # update existing archive with new files find /etc/apache2 | cpio -o > OUTPUT 	# creates cpio file
 cpio -di < INPUT_FILE					# extracts cpio file
 # if input files when archiving has relative addresses , then extracting will be relative